CopernicaMarketingSoftware/Documentation/Publisher/en/rest-api.md

 ## PUT & POST

-PUT and POST methodes are used to create and edit data.
+PUT and POST methods are used to create and edit data.
 They are often very similar.
 If you can not find a POST method of what you are looking for there might be a PUT method to do it.
 It also works the other way around.
 The following PUT and POST methods are available: